Residency dates: April 21 - September 26, 2025

 The techniques of the biology lab have increasingly become part of the general culture and the field of BioArt, which has become an established discipline.
 BioArtists combine biological sciences with artistic investigation techniques and are often motivated by a desire to connect audiences to a more profound understanding of the natural world, question technology’s role in society, and approach urgent problems through innovative means.
 A painting made in collaboration with bacteria, a sculpture carved from mycelium, jewelry made with algae, and a performance piece that involves genetic manipulation are all examples of BioArt.
-See our website for more examples.

 First row from left: SCOBY leather, (rest of first row) Biogenetic Blooms by Karen Ingram; Second row from left: Biogenetic Blooms by Karen Ingram, Scorched Honey Archive-Residues, John Roach, John Roach, Quiet Lights by Laura Kung; Third row from left: The Light in Me, Sees the Light in You by Lolo Ostia, Mycelium forms by the Genspace Biomaterials Studio, Bioglass by Fan Kong, Biomaterial forms